LVOL98/LVOL98.github.io/_posts/2021-2-1-Lesson_Stretching_and_Flexibility.md

 - Hold the leg up and lift it as high as possible (like with side kick (Yop Chagi) hold the kick and lift the leg as high as possible, bring it down again without touching the ground.
 It's some small lifts)
 - Hold the leg for 10 seconds

+To round off 10-20 small lifts sideways, making an infinity sign etc. with various kicks (like second bullet point)

 Which is done for:

 1. Side Kick (Yop Chagi)